Alfred Duncan: Fiorentina

 On 31 January 2020, Duncan joined Fiorentina on loan with an obligation to buy.

-Cagliari
+Loan to Cagliari

 On 17 January 2021, Duncan joined Cagliari on loan until 30 June 2021 with an option to buy.

+Venezia

+On 27 July 2024, following the end of his contract with Fiorentina, Duncan joined newly-promoted Serie A club Venezia on a two-year contract.

 International career

 Duncan represented Ghana at the 2013 FIFA U-20 World Cup in Turkey playing four games during it.
 He made his full international debut on 14 November 2012 against Cape Verde.